Circuit-Overtime/CNN_Facecom/README.md

     - Handles class imbalance (more male images than female).
     - Auto-threshold tuning for optimal F1 score.
     - Grad-CAM for model explainability.
+    - **Visual Explainability:** Uses Grad-CAM to highlight which regions of the face the model focuses on to determine gender, displaying a heatmap overlay.
+See [PRODUCTION/Task_A/inference/inference_vgg19_updated.py](#file:inference_vgg19_updated.py-context) for implementation details.
 - **Relevant Files:**
     - `PRODUCTION/Task_A/training/train_vgg19_updated.py` — Full training pipeline.
     - `PRODUCTION/Task_A/inference/inference_vgg19_updated.py` — Inference & Grad-CAM.